-In-School Suspension: An alternative to suspension which allows students to remain in a detention room at school rather than being sent home.
+In-School Suspension: An alternative to out-of-school suspension which allows students to remain in a detention room at school rather than being sent home.
 In-School Suspension carries with it closure from activities/programs similar to out-of-school suspension.